vechain-energy/grant-program/applications/oracle.vechain.energy.md

 It is currently impossible to get verified fiat value for VET purely on VeChain.
 A trusted oracle providing accurate data is required to bring in trusted data to the blockchain.

-This project will bring VET/USD price to Vechain, allowing everyone to utilize fiat pricing in their dApps.
+This project will bring VET/USD and VTHO/USD price to Vechain, allowing everyone to utilize fiat pricing in their dApps.

 The main functionality will be open sourced on GitHub, to allow everyone to adapt to their own needs or suggest improvements for the future.